Naresh23032003/GenAI-Driven-Intelligent-Email-Ticketing/README.md

 - Sentiment Analysis: Identify negative emails using rule-based detection.
 - Complaint Classification: Map issues to a predefined issue dictionary.
 - Team Assignment: Route tickets to the correct operational team.
-- Streamlit Dashboard: View tickets by team, date, and sentiment.
+- Dashboard: View tickets by team, date, and sentiment.
-- Lightweight Backend: Local SQLite database for quick and easy deployment.
+- Lightweight Backend: Local database for quick and easy deployment.

 ---